nepttune/nepttune/DOC.md

 First time setup requires some extra effort - manuall download of necessary [docker](#docker) files.
 Once the files are there, you dont have to follow this procedure again.

 1. Getting the docker files.
-Files can be manually downloaded from [nepttune/docker](https://github.com/nepttune/docker) package or using script with following content which does it for you.
+Files can be manually downloaded from [nepttune/docker](https://github.com/nepttune/docker) package.
+2. Starting docker container.
+3. Running helper scripts to install dependencies and prepare assets.

+Following script does all the steps for you.
 ```
 #!/usr/bin/env bash